-Is there anything more iconic than an Oatmeal cookie?
-I guess Chocolate Chip cookies have equal standing in the cookie jar.
+Oatmeal-Currant Cookies take the iconic Oatmeal Cookie to a new level.
 Generally, Oatmeal cookies are made with raisins.
-One of my quirks is that I really don’t enjoy raisins in baked goods.
-I love raisins and I like them in savoury cooking; but they don’t make me happy in baked goods.
+I really don’t enjoy raisins in baked goods.
 Consequently, years ago, I started using currants as a substitute for raisins.
 I like just that firm, tiny, tangy bite as you chew the cookie.
 If you prefer more soft sweetness- use an equal amount of raisins.

 In this recipe, I use two different types of oatmeal: Irish Oatmeal and Old-Fashioned Oatmeal to make my Oatmeal-Currant cookies.
 They are both healthy, both unsweetened, both instant; but they are processed differently.
 The Irish Oatmeal is steel-cut which produces a chewier oatmeal than the Old-Fashioned which is rolled and flattened.
 The combination of the two types produces a cookie which is crisp and somewhat chewy-satisfying everybody.
-This is a cookie jar cookie that can be served at a dinner party as well.
-Oh yes- they can be frozen!
+This is a cookie jar cookie that can be served at a dinner party as well; and they can be frozen!
 Need chocolate- try my beloved Chocolate Chip Cookies.

 Prep time: 15 minutes